 Wall stencils are inexpensive, easy to use, and give any room an instant style facelift.
-Learn how to create stunning looks with stencils!
+Learn how to stencil a wall for a stunning look!

 When a lot of people think about wall stencils, visions of dated floral borders stenciled around your grandma’s kitchen come to mind.
 But there are SO many gorgeous stencil patterns out there now that can give you a high-end look!
 It’s been several years since I stenciled the walls in our powder room for our budget bathroom remodel and I still love how it turned out.
 It’s definitely one of my favorite DIY home projects!